 The COVID-19 pandemic and resulting global disruptions have affected our businesses, as well as those of our customers, suppliers, and third-party sellers.
-To serve our customers while also providing for the safety of our employees and service providers, we have adapted numerous aspects of our logistics, transportation, supply chain, purchasing, and third party seller processes.
-Among other actions, we have prioritized stocking and delivering household staples, medical supplies, and other high-demand products.
-We continue to monitor the rapidly evolving situation and expect to continue to adapt our operations to address federal, state, and local standards as well as to implement standards or processes that we determine to be in the best interests of our employees, customers, and communities.
+To serve our customers while also providing for the safety of our employees and service providers, we have adapted numerous aspects of our logistics, transportation, supply chain, purchasing, and third-party seller processes.
+Among other actions, beginning in Q1 2020, we lengthened delivery promises on certain products in order to prioritize stocking and delivering essential products and took actions to moderate orders of other products, including by reducing our marketing spend.
+We also hired 175,000 additional employees to increase our fulfillment network capacity.
+We made numerous process updates across our operations worldwide, and adapted our fulfillment network, to implement employee and customer safety measures, such as enhanced cleaning and social distancing, personal protective gear, disinfectant spraying, and temperature checks.
+In Q2 2020, we incurred more than \$4 billion in COVID-19 related costs to help keep our employees and customers safe, provide additional compensation to our employees and certain service providers, and deliver products to customers.
+As the quarter progressed, we significantly increased our ability to meet customer demand.
+We continue to monitor the evolving situation and expect to continue to adapt our operations to address federal, state, and local standards as well as to implement standards or processes that we determine to be in the best interests of our employees, customers, and communities.

-As reflected in the discussion below, the impact of the pandemic and actions taken in response to it had varying effects on our Q1 2020 results of operations, primarily in the last month of the quarter.
-Higher net sales in the North America and International segments reflect increased demand, particularly as more people are staying at home, for household staples and other essential products, partially offset by decreased demand for discretionary consumer products, delayed procurement and shipment of non-priority products, and supply chain interruptions.
-Other effects in the North America and International segments include increased fulfillment costs and cost of sales, primarily due to investments in employee hiring, pay, and benefits, as well as costs to maintain safe workplaces, and higher shipping costs, as well as content production delays.
-In addition, the allowance for doubtful accounts receivable increased, primarily in the AWS segment.
-We expect to continue to be affected by procurement and shipping delays, supply chain interruptions, higher product demand in certain categories, lower product demand in other categories, our ability to collect accounts receivable, and increased fulfillment costs and cost of sales as a percentage of net sales through at least Q2 2020, although it is not possible to determine the duration and spread of the pandemic or such actions, the ultimate impact on our results of operations for the second quarter or full year, or whether other currently unanticipated consequences of the pandemic are reasonably likely to materially affect our results of operations.
+As reflected in the discussion below, the impact of the pandemic and actions taken in response to it had varying effects on our Q2 2020 results of operations.
+Higher net sales in the North America and International segments reflect increased demand, particularly as people are staying at home, including for household staples and other essential and home products, partially offset by moderated orders of certain products and fulfillment network capacity and supply chain constraints.
+Other effects in the North America and International segments include increased cost of sales and fulfillment costs as a percentage of net sales, primarily due to increased employee hiring, pay, and benefits, the impact of lower productivity, and costs to maintain safe workplaces.

+We expect the fulfillment network capacity and supply chain constraints, effects of changes in demand among product categories, elevated collection risk in our accounts receivable, and increased cost of sales and fulfillment costs as a percentage of net sales to continue into all or portions of Q3 2020.
+However, it is not possible to determine the duration and scope of the pandemic, including any recurrence, the actions taken in response to the pandemic, the scale and rate of economic recovery from the pandemic, any ongoing effects on consumer demand and spending patterns, or other impacts of the pandemic, and whether these or other currently unanticipated consequences of the pandemic are reasonably likely to materially affect our results of operations.